Brunei national rugby union team

-The Brunei National Rugby Team represents Brunei in international rugby union.
+The Brunei national rugby union team represents Brunei in international rugby union.
 They have yet to make their debut at the Rugby World Cup.
 It is governed by the Brunei Rugby Football Union (BRFU).

 History

 Rugby Union, which is played in 105 countries around the world, has been played in Brunei since the 1950s.

 The Brunei Rugby Football Union was set up in 1977, affiliated to the Rugby Football Union (RFU) of Twickenham.
 From then on, Brunei regularly sent teams to participate in regional 'Sevens' competitions, particularly the SCC Sevens in Singapore and the prestigious Hong Kong Sevens.

 Since joining the Asian Rugby Football Union, the Brunei Rugby Team has taken part in a number of international competitions.
 Although presently recording a somewhat unfavorable Win-loss ratio in the international rugby scene, Brunei rugby is continually improving with efforts concentrating on youth players' development through the Under-19 Squad.

 The Brunei national rugby union team plays in the Asian Rugby Football Union 6th Division along with Indonesia, Cambodia and Laos.